Augustinas01/Augustinas01/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on DriftScore and homeworks
+- 🔭 I’m currently working on DriftScore and MiniRegitraHomework
 - 🌱 I’m currently learning Java | JavaScript | .NET
 - ⚡ I'm currently student at CodeAcademy
 - 📫 How to reach me: Augustinas01@gmail.com